Niloy333/eegFloss/README.md

 - The sleep scores must be stored in the first column of a TXT/CSV file located in the same directory as the corresponding EDF file.
 The number of epochs must match the recording duration.

 ### Data Organization
 - Each recording should reside in a separate directory.
-Placing multiple recordings in the same directory will cause eegFloss outputs to overwrite one another.
+Placing multiple recordings in the same directory will result in only one file being processed by eegFloss, with the rest ignored.
 Provide the parent directory as the `Raw_Data_Dir`.

 ### Output Directory Management
 - While it is possible to save eegFloss outputs in the same directory as the recordings by setting `Output_Dir = Raw_Data_Dir`, this is not recommended.